This airfield circular walk from Sandcastle Cottage is suitable for all ages offering spectacular coastal scenery, local history and wildlife.

 The airfield was first opened in 1918 as a training base for the Royal Flying Corps.
 However at the end of the First World War the airfield was no longer needed and was ploughed up a year later.

 There are organised tours of the airfield during the summer months.
 Details of which you can find by visiting Crail Museum and Heritage Centre in Marketgate.
-There are photographs of the airfield and some of the people who served there during the war.
+There is a whole section of the museum dedicated to the airfield.
+All the exhibits and photographs have been donated by the people who served there during the war.

 Proceed up the road until you reach the main road to Fife Ness and Crail Golfing Society.
 Take a left and walk back towards Crail.
 At this point there is no pavement so beware of oncoming traffic.
 Walk on the grass verge until you come to a pavement on your left a few yards down the road at the entrance to the airfield.
 Walk back into Crail until you reach Kirk Wynd on your left and back to Sandcastle Cottage.